JesseTG/awesome-qt/README.md

 - [qbs](http://doc.qt.io/qbs/index.html) - If QML is more your style, this alternative build system might be up your alley.
 - [Emulator](http://doc.qt.io/emulator/index.html) - Don't forget about Qt's mobile support!
 - `qtdiag` - A command-line tool that prints out a lot of information pertaining to both your Qt installation and your system in general.
 No link because there's no dedicated web page; just run `qtdiag` on the command line.
 Excellent for troubleshooting.
-- `qmleasing` - A curiously undocumented tool in that lets you make easing curves suitable for QML, though if you understand the underlying math there's no reason you couldn't use the resulting numbers elsewhere.
+- `qmleasing` - A curiously undocumented tool that lets you make easing curves suitable for QML, though if you understand the underlying math there's no reason you couldn't use the resulting numbers elsewhere.

 ## Third-Party Tools